Hakaczu/docker-stacks/README.md

 # docker-stacks
-Set of docker-compose files for different purposes
+Set of docker-compose files and bash scripts for different purposes